TeamFightingICE/FightingICE/DareFightingICE/AI/README.md

 # <div align="center"> 2026 DareFightingICE AI Competition</div>
 ----
-<div align = "center"> Welcome to the 2025 DareFightingICE LLM AI Competition.
+<div align = "center"> Welcome to the 2026 DareFightingICE LLM AI Competition.
 Here you will be provided all the necessary information needed to participate in the competition.
 Please remember to read carefully and thoroughly before contacting us for any questions you might have. </div>
 <br>

 ### What is the DareFightingICE LLM AI Competition:
 ----
-In this competition, you are tasked with making an LLM AI that plays game in DareFightingICE platform.
+In this competition, you are tasked with prompting or fine-tuning an LLM to play the DareFightingICE game.
 You will be provided with the interface that allows access to frame data and a sample AI. **Click the image below to watch our promotional video.**

 [![Watch the video](./Logo.png)](https://youtu.be/CHaf0vfYkvM)